MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-permissions.md

     Now you have the list of changes that you made compared to the version 18 permission sets from Microsoft.

-2. Create new AL objects based on the change list.
+2. Create new AL objects for permissions sets based on the change list.

-    Use the following table as a guide for permission set.
+    Use the following table as a guide.

    |If the change|Then|See...|
    |----|----|---|